JasonTrue/jagaimo_jason/priv/site/index.md

 ---
 layout: _landing.slime
 title: About Jason
+# <%= responsive_image("images/content/jason.png" %> Gets safe-htmled into entities, let's fix next time
+#    alt: "Headshot of Jason in red geometric-patterned shirt with temple greenery in background") %>
 ---

 # Jason Truesdell

 Resident of Kawasaki, Japan.
-I've been here since 2017.

-I'm from Seattle, WA, USA.
+I've been here since 2017., I'm from Seattle, WA, USA.
 Much of my childhood and all of my post-university adult life prior to moving to Japan was in or near Seattle.
 I've also lived in Knoxville, TN, Exton, PA and attended university in Greencastle, IN, and Marburg, Germany.